kengibson1111/tour-of-go/README.md

 ## Lessons

-* forloop (while) - because init and post statements are optional, this is how to make a for loop act like a while.

 * whileloop - same as previous sample only drop the leading and trailing semicolons.

 * forever - building on the previous sample, omit the condition and you have the infinite for loop.